Parent wrongly translated to "subproject of"

 |Status:||Needs feedback||Start date:|

-#1 Updated by Mischa The Evil about 1 year ago
+#1 Updated by Mischa The Evil over 2 years ago

 - Status changed from New to Needs feedback